hybrid-liberal-arts/hybrid-liberal-arts.github.io/_posts/2016-04-06-2016-workshop-schedule.md

 - What additional considerations have arisen overnight?
 - What do you want to tweak before continuing with this module or starting planning on second one?
 - Write in Google Doc questions and concerns at end of work.
+- Charlie Blaich is available to consult with project teams regarding assessment strategies

 ###11:00-11:30 (Beth Trembley)
 Discussion of what hybrid/online means in our liberal arts courses